Remm-Zar/Cuda_CG/README.md

 # CudaCG
-CG method with IC0 factorization implemented using CUDA cuSPARSE &amp; cuBLAS
+CG method for solving of sparse SLAE with IC0 factorization implemented using CUDA cuSPARSE and cuBLAS;